ajtarragona/censat-client/README.md

 #### deleteInstance($census_name, $entity_name, $id, $hard=false)
-Delte and instance given a census and entity and the instance id.
+Delete and instance given a census and entity and the instance id.
 By default it is a soft delete.
 Hard delete can be forced setting the parameter `hard`to true.
+Returns a message object.

 #### updateInstance($census_name, $entity_name, $id, $fields)
 Update an instance given a census and entity and the instance id.
 Fields must be a  key-value array with the field names and its values.
+Returns the updated instance or a message object.

 #### updateInstanceField($census_name, $entity_name, $id, $field_name, $value)
 Update an instance single field
+Returns the updated instance or a message object.

 #### clearInstanceField($census_name, $entity_name, $id, $field_name)
 Clears (sets to null) an instance field.
+Returns the updated instance or a message object.

 #### addInstanceItem($census_name, $entity_name, $id, $field_name, $value)
 Add an item to an instance field, given its value.
-It is useful for multiple fields (relations, selects, integrations or grids)
+It is useful for multiple fields (relations, selects, integrations or grids) Returns the updated instance or a message object.

 #### removeInstanceFieldItem($census_name, $entity_name, $id, $field_name, $item_id)
 Removes an instance field item, given its id
-It is useful for multiple fields (relations, selects, integrations or grids)
+It is useful for multiple fields (relations, selects, integrations or grids) Returns the updated instance or a message object.